A severance pay is different than the termination notice or the pay in lieu of notice when termination occurs.

 Whether you qualify for severance pay or not, you may be entitled to termination notice or pay in lieu of, so even if you have been employed for less than five years or your employer is a small company with less than $2.5 million.

-If you have questions or want to see how we can help, call us at (647)946-6440, send an email to firstname.lastname@example.org or fill out the Contact Form for a Free 30-minute consultation.
+If you have questions or want to see how we can help, contact us today.